cm-jones/cramer/README.md

 lincpp is an open-source C++ library that implements common matrix and vector operations as well as linear algebra algorithms such as calculating the eigenvalues and eigenvectors of a square matrix.

+lincpp is an open-source C++ library that implements common vector and matrix operations as well as important algorithms such as solving a system of linear equations (Ax = b), LU and QR decomposition, and calculating the eigenvalues and eigenvectors of a square matrix.

 ## Usage

 ## Build